egruel/drupal8-graphql-server/README.md

 Then go to */admin/people/permissions* and check *Execute arbitrary GraphQL requests*; if you want your application to request your API without authentication.

-We know have to enable cors
+We know have to enable cors.
+Make sure to rename *default.services.yml* to *services.yml* if this file does not exist.
-in *sites/default/services.yml :*
+So, in *sites/default/services.yml :*

 ```yml
 cors.config: